petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

     You can copy the client extension projects (in the `client-extensions/` directory) into your own workspace, or use this sample workspace on its own.

-1. Feature flags enabled for client extensions.
-If you are hosting Liferay on-premises, add these properties to your Liferay server's [`portal-ext.properties` file](../../installation-and-upgrades/reference/portal-properties.md).
-Otherwise, add these properties to a `portal-ext.properties` file within your Liferay workspace's `configs/{ENV}/` folder (for the applicable environment(s)).

-    ```
-    feature.flag.LPS-153457=true
-    feature.flag.LPS-166479=true
-    ```

 1. The [`lcp` CLI tool](https://learn.liferay.com/liferay-cloud/latest/en/reference/command-line-tool.html) (if you are using Liferay Experience Cloud).

 ## Configuring Client Extensions in `client-extension.yaml`